Exploring the Impact of Evolution and Psychology

 , Wednesday, 17 January 2024

-It is funny how we easily get defensive, especially in moments meant to make us feel good or safe.
+It is funny how easily we get defensive, especially in moments meant to make us feel good or safe.
 It can be confusing, like, why would we put up walls when we’re trying to relax or connect with others?

 The truth is, human behaviour is the result of millions of years of both evolution and psychology.
 We are the most developed species on Earth, and who we are today is the result of a very long journey.